top of page

 We’re a humble bunch and not always comfortable with fanfare or trumpet blowing, however, whether it’s a small initiative or a larger community project, these contributions and the people behind them deserve to be recognised and celebrated. 🥳🎉

-Elizabeth Mortland (part time Coordinator for Taihape NS) - Awarded a King’s Service Medal (KSM) in this year’s King’s Birthday Honours list for services to the Taihape community over the past 40 years!
+Elizabeth Mortland: Part time Coordinator for Taihape NS - Awarded a King’s Service Medal (KSM) in this year’s King’s Birthday Honours list for services to the Taihape community over the past 40 years!
 She has initiated more than 20 groups or services in and around Taihape, dating back to 1985.
 Some of the many groups she has been involved with/initiated include: Taihape Civil Defence Community Response Group*, Taihape FoodBank, Taihape Victim Support*, Rangitikei Rural Community Service*, Taihape Neighbourhood Support, Taihape St John Area Committee, National Rape Crisis & Related Groups*, Taihape Women’s Centre*, Taihape Youth Centre* and of course the New Zealand Boot-throwing Association!* 👢

 (Initiator/Founding member indicated by *)

-Kathy Webb - Chairwoman of NS Western Bay of Plenty - Awarded a King’s Service Medal for services to the Tauranga community! 🎉🏅 For more than 35 years, Webb has strengthened volunteer networks and connected thousands of people across the Bay of Plenty.
+Kathy Webb: Chairwoman of NS Western Bay of Plenty - Awarded a King’s Service Medal for services to the Tauranga community! 🎉🏅 For more than 35 years, Webb has strengthened volunteer networks and connected thousands of people across the Bay of Plenty.
 Webb leads a network connecting around 14,500 homes across the region through Neighbourhood Support.
 Webb encourages others to get involved in community service, and said people often gain as much as they give.

 “Oh, you always win.
 You always come out winning.” - Read the Bay of Plenty Times article about Kathy's win here.

+Margaret Faed: Coordinator of Rodney Neighbourhood Support - At 82 years young, Margaret is an active member of her community.
 An exhaustive list of Margaret’s contributions to the community began with a stint as assistant Brownie leader in the early 1960s, followed by numerous leadership roles in cub scouts over three decades.
 She launched Snells Beach Neighbourhood Support in 2007, chaired Snells Beach Ratepayers & Residents Association from 2008-2014, and has been with Neighbourhood Support Rodney since 2014.
 Margaret has also been a volunteer at Springboard since 2012, the community organisation working with at-risk youth.
 Margaret is also on the Mahurangi East Emergency Community Network, but actively attends all Rodney district events, including Police events, who she works closely with.
 She also participates in all training events, as well is hands on looking after disadvantaged people.

-Michael Andrews - Committee Member of Taihape NS - "Michael is a dedicated member of the Taihape community who volunteers for around 55 hours per week and is always available to provide help or support to people who need it.
+Michael Andrews: Committee Member of Taihape NS - "Michael is a dedicated member of the Taihape community who volunteers for around 55 hours per week and is always available to provide help or support to people who need it.
 He is an integral part of our community and helps ensure that projects and events run smoothly.
 He often helps out at Taihape Area School too.
 He has assisted several young men into employment through the One Step Project." - Elizabeth Mortland, Taihape NS

-Jenny Bartlett - Volunteer for Rodney NS - "On top of her volunteer work for Neighbourhood Support, Mahurangi East Community Emergency Network, Toy Library, Womens Centre, Scrabble Group, and a Stich & Yarn Group, Jenny also sews for Gift Bags and other similar Products for Christmas Presents.
+Jenny Bartlett: Volunteer for Rodney NS - "On top of her volunteer work for Neighbourhood Support, Mahurangi East Community Emergency Network, Toy Library, Womens Centre, Scrabble Group, and a Stich & Yarn Group, Jenny also sews for Gift Bags and other similar Products for Christmas Presents.
 Jenny also fundraises for Shave for a Cure and Pink Ribbon, and often sits in our Cafe at our Four Square Shop and talks to many people.
 This is great for many of us who live on our own." - Margaret Faed, Rodney NS

 ENDS